DavisBrian/seqMeta/cran-comments.md

 ## Release Summary

 This release fixes a couple edge cases which were handled incorrectly.
 The minimum 'coxme' package version was bumped to 2.2-4 as it changed the definition of variance component estimates in lmekin.
-Minor changes to user documatation and examples were also made.
+Minor changes to user documentation and examples were also made.

 ## Test environments
 * win-builder (devel and release)